slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When you do as everyone else does, don't be surprised when you get what everyone else gets.' -- Peter Kaufman*

-> *'Never attribute to malice that which can be adequately explained by neglect. -- Hanlon’s Razor'*
+> *'Never attribute to malice that which can be adequately explained by neglect.' -- Hanlon’s Razor*

 HOWEVER... smart people don’t think others are stupid and common sense is not so common.